tsuACM/truman_acm_website/_pages/events.markdown

 *Meetings are held every Monday at 6:00PM in Violette Hall 1148 unless otherwise specified.*

-**October 21st: Project Day**

-This casual meeting will be an opportunity for students to work on and discuss their projects with others.
-Snacks will be provided.

 **October 28th: Codeathon Judging Ceremony**

 We will be wrapping up the Codeathon and giving out the prizes!
 Submissions will be due before this meeting.
 During the meeting, each group or participant will give a short demonstration of their project.
 At the end, the judges will decide the winners in each category.
 Free food will be provided.